Cool Tropical Plants

 • As growing plants - both varieties.

-• From seed
+• From seed - green only

-Unfortunately it is only possible to raise Ensete Ventricosum from seed.
+Unfortunately it is only possible to raise the green Ensete Ventricosum from seed.
 Germination of Ensete Ventricosum describes the process of raising these magnificant plants from seed and through their first season of life, whether grown in pots or in the soil.
 Plus how to deal with any overwintered plants that pig-headedly refuse to grow.

 Growing plants are available from specialist nurseries and increasingly from bog standard garden centres.
 'Maurelli' is marginally more expensive due to its production techniques.
 Micro propagation or tissue culture is the process.
 Scientists wearing white coats and protective goggles, swirling test tubes in some secret lab have managed to bring the price of this super plant down to that of a bunch of flowers.
 Not a bunch, I hasten to add, sold at congested road junctions by soot laden refugees.
 More in the region of your mother's day bunch.

-Ensete Ventricosum Ensete Ventricosum 'Maurelii' leaf detail.
+Ensete Ventricosum 'Maurelii' leaf detail.

-Ensete Ventricosum 'Maurelii' - leaf detail
+'Maurelii' - leaf detail

 By whatever means you acquired these plants, they are relatively easy to look after.
 Wind is your main enemy with these beauties.
 They are marginally more robust than the traditional bananas (Musa.*).
 They are best suited to the more sheltered garden